Stakes high for those held prior to trial

 "The question is whether or not they're dangerous and who we're moving to detain are individuals who present a danger to the community," Mendez said.
 "That's what the voters voted on.
 It wasn't about predicting the future."

-He also pointed out that, of course, they are only counting "known crimes" not those that have not been reported or have not resulted in an arrest.
+He also pointed out that they are only counting "known crimes," not those that have not been reported or have not resulted in an arrest.
 Extrapolating from national data, Mendez said for every 100 criminal incidents, only 19 end up being "known."

 Matthews also brought this up, referencing the fact that only about 35% of homicides committed in 2021 have been solved.